 The Northern English and their black pudding and tripe.

 French and frog's legs, sparking the slur "frog", which was later expanded to include French Canadians.
 They also enjoy escargot: snails cooked in their shells with white wine and garlic butter, served with crusty bread.

-Belgians and French fries (which has nothing to do with France, but with the verb "to french".
-Other Belgian dishes are mussles, sprouts, waterzooi and waffles.
+Belgians and French fries (which has nothing to do with France, but with the verb "to french").
+Other Belgian dishes are mussels, sprouts, waterzooi and waffles.
 Very much Truth in Television in central Brussels, where every pub stinks of cooked mussels and there is at least one French fries vendor at each corner.

 Dutchmen, Swiss people and Frenchmen have a penchant for cheese.

 Dutchmen and herring which is eaten by tilting your head back and putting the fish slowly down in your mouth.
 More often, it is served cut in pieces with onions and pickles.

 Germans and kraut-based foods, hence a slur during World War II when Germans were called "Krauts" by American soldiers.